melvincwng/covid19-tracker-app/README.md

 # COVID-19 Tracker App

+A web application designed to address the spread of health misinformation during the COVID-19 pandemic and beyond by showcasing various COVID-19 related statistics and resources.
+Only by making this information, including affected cases and medical articles, more available to the public will there be an increase in knowledge and awareness about this critical disease.

+## Features
-This web application showcases various COVID-19 related statistics such as number of infections, number of recoveries, number of active cases and numbers of deaths, both globally and locally (within Singapore).
+1. A homepage with the most recent updates on the number of infections, recoveries, active cases, and deaths, as related to COVID-19 from a global and local perspective (within Singapore).

-It also provides access to medical articles about COVID-19, which users can read to increase their awareness & knowledge about the disease.
+2. Sign in page for users
+3. A collection of medical articles related to COVID-19
+4. A chart and table expressing the data for vaccination against COVID-19 per country across a period of time

 ## Languages/Tools used
 HTML, CSS, Javascript, MERN stack (MongoDB, Express, React, Node.js)